ServusJon/FramerScaleToDevice/README.md

 ![Alt Text](https://raw.githubusercontent.com/ServusJon/FramerScaleToDevice/master/resize.jpg)

 ## 1. Add the module to the top of your Framer prototype:
+Copy the scaleToDevice.coffee file to the module folder and include it in your prototype.
 ```coffee
 scaleToDevice = require "scaleToDevice"
 ```